Master of Arts (Theology)

 In combination with meeting the general admission requirements Overseas students must also provide:

-The Master of Arts (Theology) is a higher education award provided by Australian College of Christian Studies (ACCS) in partnership with Perth Bible College Inc (PBC).
+The Master of Arts is a higher education award provided by Sydney College of Divinity (SCD).

-Before the beginning of each semester, each student shall apply for enrolment by completing and lodging an Enrolment Form, obtainable from the Student Office.
+Before the beginning of each semester, each student shall apply for enrolment via the PBC Online Enrollment system or by completing and lodging an Enrolment Form, obtainable from the Admin Office.

 The Dean of Students and the Dean of Studies will arrange enrolment appointment days for enrolling new and returning students.
 These meetings will allow students to receive advice on which units to enrol in, ensuring they will meet the requirements of their course.